This X-ray image shows my shoulder in a full anterior dislocation position.

 emergency room waiting times are greatly reduced!

-What the X-rays do not show is the soft tissue.
+What the X-rays do not show is

 Along with the bone being about two inches out of position, all of the muscles,